Axiomatic Intelligence: A Post-Probabilistic Architecture for the Age of Noise

 Cryptographic Diode: An architectural pattern that structurally separates truth-ranking systems from revenue data, with cryptographic proof of compliance ensuring alignment through mathematics rather than policy.

 Kill Shot: A verified reason not to purchase.
-The highest-value output of an adjudication system.
+The highest-value output of an adjudication system, valuable because it requires the energy expenditure of adversarial verification to forge.

 Kinetic Refinery: A system that continuously processes raw signals into verified Axioms through adversarial collision, triggered by mutation events rather than scheduled batches.